Nick-S7/ParsingScripts/README.md

-The Files above are a collection of different Authentication and Pagination methods to break down large Json Datasets from virtually any source using Dynamic DAG's in AWS Airflow and loading to numerous destinations like Snowflake, CSV, Tableu, and More.
+The Files above are a collection of different Authentication and Pagination methods to break down large Json Datasets from virtually any source using Dynamic DAG's in AWS Airflow and loading to numerous destinations like Snowflake, CSV, Tableau, and More.